capellil/IHPCSS_Programming_challenge_2021/README.md

 * Changing the submission process; such as using more nodes for instance.
 * Changing the algorithm; yes it is a naive one but it exposes good characteristics for you to practice what you have learned in OpenMP, MPI and OpenACC.
 * Reducing the amount of work to be done such as ignoring the cells whose value will be zero during the entire simulation.
-* Removing the track_progress from the loop or changing the frequency at which it prints.
+* Removing the printing phase from the iteration loop or changing the frequency at which it prints.
 * Bypassing the buffer copy using a pointer swap.
 * Decreasing the accuracy of the calculations by switching from doubles to floats.
 * You are not sure about whether a certain optimisation is allowed or not?
 Just ask :)